jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 # Infrastructure as Code Comparisons

-As a person with more than a vested interest in the infrastructure as code market, I see a whole lot of conversations in the public sphere about choosing an infrastructure as code tool.
+As a person with more than a vested interest in the Infrastructure as Code market, I see a whole lot of conversations in the public sphere about choosing solution.
 I'll often see people having discussions about their favourite tool on Twitter, Reddit or `<insert other online platform here>` and undoubtedly come across a lot of strong opinions.

 I have strong opinions myself.
-They're so strong I joined an infrastructure as code startup because I believed in the product.
+They're so strong I joined an Infrastructure as Code startup because I believed in the product.
 Hell, I sell the damn thing to people.
 As a result, I have to be hyper focused on the way our product and our competitor's products change, and need to be able to speak to the value of them in order to try and understand what's going through a user's mind.

 A common pattern I've seen as the industry has evolved and new competitors have joined the growing market is the habit of creating an article that compares _features_ of the tools.
 These often look like this: